CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 You can view all alarm and info events for a given session with the NetQ UI.

-To view all events, open the full-screen Network Services|EVPN Session card and click the **All Events** tab.
+To view all events, open the full-screen Network Services/EVPN Session card and click the **All Events** tab.

 {{<figure src="/images/netq/ntwk-svcs-single-evpn-fullscr-events-tab-241.png" width="700">}}